aerann/Songodoro/README.md

 As **university students in STEM**, it can be hard to find motivation and regulate your studying - especially after you just came back from a co-op or a relaxing summer.
 So, Songodoro was born.
 This project aims to give students that boost of motivation by introducing intervals of studying alongside customized (and novel!) study music.

 ## What it does
-Songodoro combines the Pomodoro technique with the Spotify API to give you a **refreshing focus playlist every single study session.** We're customizing the auto-generated playlist to your taste - analyzing your go-to songs to give you new favourites.
+Songodoro combines the Pomodoro technique with the Spotify API to give you a **refreshing focus playlist every single study session.** We're customizing the auto-generated playlist to your taste - analyzing your go-to songs to give you new favorites.

-The platform promotes productivity alongside novelty, intersecting music and study so that Pomodoro never gets old.
+The platform promotes productivity alongside novelty, intersecting music, and study so that Pomodoro never gets old.

 ## How we built it